lowepowerlab/protocols/onboarding.md

 * **Safety questions**.
 It is important to identify safety risks and work with Tiffany, labmates, and EH&S to identify safe ways to proceed.
 Bring up all safety concerns on the lab's Slack (there is a #safety channel) to open a discussion.
 Public discussion will help your labmates also adopt safety best-practices.

+* **Lab-safe clothing**--make sure you have appropriate attire:
+    * **Shoes**: closed-toe, closed heel.
+Non-absorbant material is *strongly* recommended.
+        * Need inspiration for smart-looking shoes that are also lab safe?
+Check out online communities: [1](https://www.reddit.com/r/femalefashionadvice/search?q=lab+shoes&restrict_sr=on&sort=relevance&t=all) and [2](https://www.reddit.com/r/malefashionadvice/search?q=lab+shoes&restrict_sr=on&sort=relevance&t=all).
+    * **Pants / other bottoms**: Between tall socks, leggings, or pants, you'll need to ensure you don't have skin exposed.
+    * Avoid clothing that is too drapey & could fall into a bunsen burner / beaker of bacteria / etc. (Especially trendy sleeves on shirts)

 ### Where to find administrative help (HR, Purchasing, Travel, IT, etc)

 The Plant Pathology dept shares admin staff with the Entomology & Nematology depts.
 They are named the Phoenix Cluster.
 Familiarize yourself with [the Phoenix Website](https://phoenix.ucdavis.edu/)--especially the links to the side of the page.
 Also, you might have reasons to direct questions to a specific department (e.g. HR, Purchasing, Travel, IT, etc.), so you can find their (mailing lists here)[https://phoenix.ucdavis.edu/departmental-mailing-lists].
 The staff's offices are located on the 3rd floor of Hutchison and in Briggs Hall, and they are friendly people who can help you with walk-in questions.